pedestrian-dynamics-HM/vadere/README.md

 ### Run Application

-After building the application, you can start Vadere by running `java -jar VadereGui/target/gui-0.1-SNAPSHOT-jar-with-dependencies.jar`.
+After building the application, you can start VADERE by running `java -jar VADEREGui/target/gui-0.1-SNAPSHOT-jar-with-dependencies.jar`.

 ## Usage Example

 With the following steps, you can start a scenario of the [ExampleProject](Documentation/Examples/ExampleProject):

-- start Vadere
+- start VADERE
 - *Project* > *Open*
 - choose `vadere.project` and click *open*
 - select the scenario on the left and press *run selected scenario*